 The Walt Disney Company’s 100th Anniversary Celebration

 The most magical place on earth became even more festive this year!
-The Walt Disney Company celebrates it’s 100th Anniversary!
+The Walt Disney Company celebrates its 100th Anniversary!
 These two gay travel bears were lucky enough to be part of the Disney celebrations in 2022.
-That year Disney celebrated The Walt Disney World’s 50th Anniversary.
+That year Disney celebrated Walt Disney World’s 50th Anniversary.
 With Daan being a huge queer Disney theme park fan, we were all set to explore the parks like pros.
-And with pride being celebrated at the same weekend, we captured everything rainbow!
+And with pride being celebrated on the same weekend, we captured everything rainbow during our gay Disney trip!
 So how did this gay couple experience Disney’s support for the LGBTQ+ Community?
 Check out our favorite moments for the LGBTQ+ community at all four parks in Orlando.
-Which attractions not to miss?
-Where to find the Pride Murals?
+Which attractions are not to miss?
+Where to find the Disney Pride Murals?
 We got you covered!